Yes, you read that right. PRALINE BACON. Sweet. Salty. Smoky. Nutty. This is good. Very, very, VERY good.

 - Line a rimmed baking sheet with foil and insert an oven-safe cooling rack.

-- Line bacon on rack and bake at 400 degrees for 25-30 minutes, until fat is rendered off and bacon is almost cooked.
+- Place 10 slices of bacon on the rack and bake at 400 degrees for 25-30 minutes, until fat is rendered off and bacon is almost cooked.

-- Brush bacon with maple syrup, and sprinkle brown sugar and almonds on top.
+- Brush bacon with maple syrup (2 tablespoons), and sprinkle brown sugar (1/2 cup) and almonds (1/4 cup) evenly on top.

 - Continue baking for another 10-15 minutes, until sugar is melted.